Certified CyberDefender Review

 Passing the exam at 70% will you reward you with the Certified CyberDefender certification and digital badge:

-The course and exam are currently available for $499.99, with a regular retail price of $799.99.
-At the current price, it is absolutely worth the cost.
-Even at the full retail price the content is such great quality that I would feel comfortable paying for it.
+The course and exam are currently available with a retail price of $799.99.
+It is absolutely worth the cost as the content is such great quality, it is worth the price.

 For someone looking for some good blue team training, and an up and coming certification, the value is absolutely there.
 I paid for it out of my own pocket, and if you can get an employwer to fund the training even better!